ICantMakeThings/SmolSlimeConfigurator/README.md

 # Odd notes:

+If you want to feel safe running this program, read the Python code and run it from the .py

 If a tracker has old pair data it wont connect to your reciever, plug your tracker in and "Clear Con. data"